vincentIsGood/YourAIDatabase/README.md

 ### Web-Application
 A simple web application is made to make querying simpler.

-To run it, make sure `flask` is installed with something like `pip install Flask`
+To run it, make sure `flask` is installed by doing `pip install Flask`
 ```sh
 python3 flask_main.py
 ```